Stefan Dražić

-Stefan Dražić (Стефан Дражић; born 14 August 1992) is a Serbian professional footballer who plays as a forward for Cypriot First Division club APOEL.
+Stefan Dražić (Стефан Дражић; born 14 August 1992) is a Serbian professional footballer who plays as a forward for Liga I club CFR Cluj.

 Club career

 Radnički Obrenovac

 Dražić started playing football with FK Obrenovac 1905, and later was with Red Star Belgrade youth selections for two years.
 Next he returned in Obrenovac and joined Radnički, where he ended youth career, and after that he joined the first team for the 2008–09 season.
 He made 12 league appearances and scored 4 goals, although he was 16.
 After first senior season, he was more experienced, and he more constant in the first squad.
 For 2009–10 season, Dražić made 26 appearances and scored 6 goals.
 For the 2010–11 season, he made 28 appearances and scored 7 goals.
 He was nominated for man of the match three times.
 In new season, for the difference of previous he played one more match and scored one more goal, so he ended the 2011–12 season with 29 caps and 8 goals.
 The fifth season with club from Obrenovac was the best for Stefan Dražić.
 After 25 league goals in his previous career, for the 2012–13 season he scored 21 goals on 29 matches and was named as a man of the match nine times with average rating 7.43.